Fire in Romanian hospital kills at least 9 people | Health

 - Romania

-A fire broke out Friday morning at a hospital in Romania's port city of Constanta, leaving at least nine people dead, authorities said.
+A fire at a hospital in the Romanian port city of Constanta killed at least nine COVID-19 patients, authorities said Friday.

-All the patients had been evacuated from Constanta's Hospital for Infectious Diseases and the fire had been extinguished by mid-morning, Romania's emergency situations inspectorate said.
-The health ministry said in a statement that more details will be given at a news conference at an unspecified time.
+All the victims were in the intensive care unit of Constanta's Hospital for Infectious Diseases, said Constantin Amarandei, head of the city's emergency inspectorate.
+Only one patient from the ICU survived.

-It said that 113 patients were in the medical unit of the hospital, 10 of whom were intensive care unit patients.
+The health ministry said in a statement that 113 patients were in the medical unit of the hospital and all the survivors have now been evacuated.
+The fire was extinguished by mid-morning but its cause is not yet known.

+Romania on Thursday recorded its highest number of infections since the pandemic started — 12,032 new cases.

+Romania has the lowest spending on health care in the EU relative to GDP at 5.2%, compared with an EU average of 10%.

-Romania, a European Union country of 19 million, has had two other deadly hospital fires within the past year, which has raised concerns about the country's ageing hospital infrastructure.
+The country of 19 million has had two other deadly hospital fires within the past year, which have raised concerns about the country's ageing hospital infrastructure.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)